parkjunkil/ZeoDiff/README.md

 ## Training/Test Data Download

-    Training and test data are available at "https://doi.org/10.6084/m9.figshare.xxxxxxxxx" If you want train the model, please download training.tar.gz and test.tar.gz from the above link, unzip, and locate it under the repository
+    Training and test data are available at [To be linked](https://doi.org/10.6084/m9.figshare.xxxxxxxxx) If you want train the model, please download training.tar.gz and test.tar.gz from the above link, unzip, and locate it under the repository

     $ tar -zxvf training.tar.gz